-Join us for a virtual kickoff event on December 8th.
-There will be an interactive hour of food storytelling brought to you by Mike Costello and Amy Dawson of Lost Creek Farm.
-Each attendee will receive a set of recipe cards that tie into the story.
+There was an interactive hour of food storytelling brought to you by Mike Costello and Amy Dawson of Lost Creek Farm.
+Each attendee received a set of recipe cards that tied into the story.

-Engage our participating Edible-Alpha® Live! interviewees, presenting businesses, and the stakeholders that are supporting them.
+This event offered additional engagement with our participating Edible-Alpha® Live! interviewees, presenting businesses, and the stakeholders that support them.

 Participate in interviews with path-breaking innovators in food and agriculture.